-- "FOR" the election of the nominees for director; - "FOR" the approval of the Intra-Cellular Therapies, Inc. 2018 Equity Incentive Plan; - "FOR" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2018; and - "FOR" the compensation of our named executive officers, as disclosed in this proxy statement.
+- "FOR" the election of the nominee for director; - "FOR" an amendment and restatement of the Intra-Cellular Therapies, Inc. 2018 Equity Incentive Plan; - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2020; and - "FOR" the compensation of our named executive officers, as disclosed in this proxy statement.